 It’s a basic, no-nonsense tablet, but as a mobile library, it works wonders.
 While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled with its affordability make it an excellent travel companion.

 You notice a pattern here.
 Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit into a minimalist household.
 There are naturally exceptions in the context of activities that require specialized gear.

 As such, if you run a marathon, you need running shoes.
 If you plan on climbing Mount Everest, you’ll naturally require mountaineering gear.
 Sneakers and sports shoes, on the other hand, have various purposes and can be used in different ways.

 That’s why multi-functional, discrete, and good-looking shoes are the way to go.
 Don’t buy shoes that only suit one outfit.
 The same goes for fancy colors.

 Unless you live in a place without clean tap water, avoiding plastic water bottles is a no-brainer.
 Aside from the ecological argument, the hassle of carrying plastic bottles is another reason to stop buying plastic water bottles.

 Before you dismiss this idea, hear me out.

-This is why you should stop reacting to sales.
-By reacting I mean buying.
-Whilst it’s possible to get a favorable deal for something you truly need, the vast majority of on-sale purchases are spontaneous, not intentional.
+That’s why you should stop reacting to sales.
+By “reacting,” I mean buying.
+Yes, it’s possible to get a favorable deal for something you genuinely need.
+But the vast majority of on-sale purchases are spontaneous, not intentional.

 Consequently, the easiest way to fight a fictitious need is to avoid fabricated buying arguments – in essence – sales.